Subscription Modal Banner

 No, you must register your business with the BIR only once.
 What the BIR requires, however, is for businesses to pay the ₱500 annual registration fee not later than January 31 every year.

 You may call the BIR hotline at 8538-3200 for any TIN or tax-related concerns.
-Alternatively, you can also email at contact_us@bir.gov.ph.
+Alternatively, you can also email contact_us@bir.gov.ph.

 Final Thoughts

-Personal loan in the Philippines
+Apply for a personal loan in the Philippines

 Sources:

-Venus leads the blog content strategy and optimization at Moneymax as the Head of Editorial Content.
-She has 15+ years of experience in content marketing, corporate communications, and public relations.
+Venus has almost 20 years of combined experience in content marketing, SEO, corporate communications, and public relations.
+Most of her career was spent creating informative articles on personal finance and digital marketing.
+She also invests in stocks, mutual funds, VUL, and Pag-IBIG MP2.
 Venus graduated cum laude with a Journalism degree from the University of the Philippines Diliman.
-Before joining Moneymax, Venus had written informative guides and articles, specializing in personal finance and digital marketing.
-She also invests in stocks, mutual funds, VUL, and Pag-IBIG MP2.
-A hardcore Hallyu Tita, she enjoys bingeing K-dramas on Netflix while bonding with her rescued cats.
+A hardcore Hallyu Tita, she loves bingeing Korean shows on Netflix while bonding with her cats.
 Follow Venus on LinkedIn.